 Helps Detect and Prevent Violations in U.S. markets

 FINRA operates various information systems ranging from large structured databases to unstructured content repositories.
-FINRA also combines search engine and analytics technology to assure that all the data collected from companies and exchanges is accessible with a single search or query.
+FINRA also combines search engine and analytics technology to ensure that all the data collected from companies and exchanges is accessible with a single search or query.

 Vet Securities Firms and Brokers